-Emerging 1 2 3 4 5 6 7 8 9 10 working toward interest during W/GS engages actively in shared reading of stories.
+Emerging 1 2 3 4 5 6 7 8 9 10 Student is working toward skills in Level 1.
+W/GS expresses interest during shared reading.
+W/GS engages actively in shared reading of stories.
 W/GS expresses recognition of familiar stories.
 W/GS identifies the character and setting in familiar story.
-Identifies the character and setting in familiar story. character and setting Identifies the characters, settings, and major events in new stories.
+Identifies the character and setting in familiar story.
+Identifies the character and setting in new story.
+Identifies the characters, settings, and major events in new stories.
 Identifies the actions of characters in a new story.
 Identifies feelings of characters in a familiar story.
 Identifies the feelings of characters in a new story.